- 1 Purpose

 Nil or annual or period pass if issued

-Must wear either USQ authorised contractor registration certificate (issued daily) or a USQ contractor identification pass issued annually by Campus Services
+Must wear either UniSQ authorised contractor registration certificate (issued daily) or a UniSQ contractor identification pass issued annually by Facilities Management

 Must wear company ID or be readily identifiable when outside the construction area